huijing/slides/webconf-asia-2017/README.md

 One of the ideas I had was to make a bookshelf style list of posts with just CSS.
 So that was done using writing-mode and a rotation transform for the header, just to get the text to face the other direction.
 I have grown quite fond of using a vertical header when a page has many sections, I find it helps break up the monotony.

-But I'm very cognizant of the fact that for Latin-based languages, which is meant to be read horizontally from top to bottom, vertical text should largely be decorative.
+But I'm very cognizant of the fact that for Latin-based languages, which are meant to be read horizontally from top to bottom, vertical text should largely be decorative.
 We don't want to compromise the reading experience for long form passages.
 So at smaller screens, we can make use of media queries to revert to a horizontal layout that makes better use of the limited space.

 Conversely, there are instances where vertical Latin text can work on narrow screen sizes as well.
 Perhaps you have realised that the hamburger menu is not the best mobile UI pattern we came with.
 You can layout your menu links vertically along the side edge of your site instead.
 And I'm sure many of you can come up with even more interesting designs that utilise vertical layouts.